axibase/atsd/rule-engine/email.md

 ### Chart Screenshot

-The screenshot feature requires a [web driver](notifications/web-driver.md) to be installed and configured.
-To attach charts to outgoing messages for the selected rule, check on the `Attach Screenshot` option.
+The screenshot features require a [web driver](notifications/web-driver.md) to be installed and configured.
+To attach default portal for the current metric, entity and tags to outgoing messages, check on the `Attach Chart` option.

 ![](images/email-screenshot-enable.png)

 The chart may include multiple series depending on statistical functions referenced in the condition.

 ```javascript
   abs(forecast_deviation(median())) > 2 && (median() < 200 || median() > 600)